-Although the Record Museum ensure that the object is Italo-Byzantine, there is nothing more to do the ewer and compare it with that already published in these pages has been in the Louvre, certificate which is derived from Medina Azahara.
+Although the Record Museum ensure that the object is Italo-Byzantine, there is nothing more to see the ewer and compare it with the one I already published in these pages has been in the Louvre, which is certified to come from Medina Azahara.

 La web Arte Historia has also inventoried with the comment: